PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

    the phonological knowledge of speakers.
 To include all words in the corpus, regardless of their token frequency, set the the minimum frequency to 0.
 Note that if a minimum frequency set, all words below that frequency are simply ignored entirely for the purposes of the entire calculation (e.g., they are not included in the total entropy of the corpus).

+10. **Environment**: As described above, any of the possible functional load calculations can be done while limiting the segments to their occurrence in particular environments.
+Click on “New environment” to add an environment in which to calculate predictability of distribution.
+See :ref:`environment_selection` for details on how to use this interface.
+Note that you will not be able to edit the "target" segments in this function, because the targets are automatically populated from the list of pairs selected on the left-hand side.

    Here is an example of selecting [m] and [n], with functional load to be calculated on the basis of minimal pairs, only including words with a token frequency of at least 1, from the built-in example corpus (which